Best Things to Do in Dubrovnik, Croatia

 • Apartments Festa: Set in a historical building in the heart of Old Town Dubrovnik, this lovely apartment features modern furnishings that blend stunningly with the old character of the property.
 The value you’ll find here is excellent!

-• Scalini Palace: Occupying a 16th-century manor, this guesthouse is perfect for digging into Dubrovnik’s top points of interest & attractions as it lies just steps from Stradun, Old Town’s main pedestrian street.
+• Scalini Palace: Occupying a 16th-century manor, this guesthouse is perfect for digging into Dubrovnik’s top points of interest as it lies just steps from Stradun, Old Town’s main pedestrian street.
 All units here are self-catering with a kitchenette.
 The balconies available on the pricier units offer brilliant Old Town vistas.

 • Grand Villa Argentina: If you’re in Dubrovnik to explore the Adriatic, this grand seaside villa is perfect.
 It includes direct access to the beach and features an on-site pool.
 The views of Old Town, hovering just 5 to 10 minutes away by foot, are simply spectacular.